Defining Big & Tall

 What is considered Big & Tall?

-For our purposes we are calling an athlete “Big & Tall” if they are above the bell curve relative to the field of CrossFit® Competitors.
+For our purposes we are calling an athlete “Big & Tall” if they are above the bell curve relative to the field of CrossFit Competitors.

 Let’s use Games athletes, the pinnacle of the sport.
-The average Games athlete in 2018 was 5’10” and 195lbs for males and 5’5” and 145lbs for females.
-For more on this, read “What is the Ideal Body Type for the Sport of Fitness?”
-That being said, “Big & Tall” in the Competitive Functional Fitness space in general slightly smaller than for the average American sport.
+The average Games athlete between 2018 and 2020 was 5’10” and 195lbs for males and 5’5” and 145lbs for females.

 Males: 6’0” 210lbs